 50-year-old grandmother clears 12th board exam in Meghalaya

 New Delhi, July 16: It is being said that attitude is what matters while to achieve success.
-Meghalaya's 50-year-old woman has proved that yet again by clearing state board's 12th HSSLC exams.
+Meghalaya's 50-year-old woman has proved that yet again by clearing state board's 12th HSSLC exams at this age.

-Lakyntiew Syiemlieh, the mother of four children and grandmother of two, passed her Class 12 exams on Monday.
+Lakyntiew Syiemlieh, the mother of four children and grandmother of two, has passed her class 12 exams on Monday.

 Syiemlieh had dropped out from the Laitumkhrah Presbyterian School in Shillong in 1988, according to the report of The Print.